hyperledger/indy-hipe/text/AMES/README.md

 - Feature Branch: https://github.com/kdenhartog/indy-sdk/tree/multiplex-poc
 - JIRA ticket: IS-1073
 - HIPE PR: (leave this empty)
-# AMES
+# Wire Messages
 [summary]: #summary

 There are two layers of messages that combine to enable **interoperable** self-sovereign identity Agent-to-Agent communication.
-At the highest level are Agent Messages - messages sent between Identities to accomplish some shared goal.
+At the highest level are Agent Messages - messages sent between Identities (sender, Recievers) to accomplish some shared goal.
 For example, establishing a connection between identities, issuing a Verifiable Credential from an Issuer to a Holder or even the simple delivery of a text Instant Message from one person to another.
 Agent Messages are delivered via the second, lower layer of messaging - Wire.
 A Wire Message is a wrapper (envelope) around an Agent Message to permit sending the message from one Agent directly to another Agent.
 An Agent Message going from its Sender to its Receiver may be passed through a number of Agents, and a Wire Message is used for each hop of the journey.
 # Motivation
 [motivation]: #motivation

-Agent Message Encryption Serialization (AMES) are intended to be a standardized format built on the JWE spec that allows for all necessary information to encrypt, decrypt, and perform routing can be found in the message while remaining asynchronous.
+Wire messages are intended to be a standardized format built on the JWE spec that allows for all necessary information to encrypt, decrypt, and perform routing can be found in the message while remaining asynchronous.
 In this HIPE we'll describe the API of the Pack and Unpack functions.

 The purpose of this HIPE is to define how an Agent that needs to transport an arbitrary agent message delivers it to another agent through a direct (point-to-point) communication channel.
 A message created by a Sender Agent and intended for a Receiver Agent will usually be sent multiple times between Agents via Wire Messages in order to reach its ultimate destination.
 How this happens is not defined in this HIPE, but should be defined in another HIPE.
 This HIPE focuses specifically on the JSON format of messages as they move over the wire.
 This is also referred to as the wire messaging format.

-Many aspects of this hipe have been derived from [JSON Web Encryption - RFC 7516](https://tools.ietf.org/html/rfc7516).
-We're actively working with the JWE spec writer (Mike Jones at Microsoft) to find alignment between our needs and the JWE Spec.
-AMES are intended to provide the following properties:
+Many aspects of this hipe have been derived from [JSON Web Encryption - RFC 7516](https://tools.ietf.org/html/rfc7516)Wire messages are intended to provide the following properties:

 * provide a standard serialization format
 * Handles encrypting messages for 1 or many receivers